ksheedlo/Talk/talk.md

 # Background

-- ECMAScript is a popular language for client-side scripting on the web
-- Well-known dialects include JavaScript and ActionScript
-- Standards are defined in the ECMA-262 spec
+- Javascript is formally defined in the ECMA-262 spec
+    - Also known as ECMAScript
 - Work on array comprehension syntax is in progress
     - Scheduled for upcoming ECMAScript 6 (Harmony) release
+- Other ECMAScript dialects include ActionScript and JScript

 # What are Array Comprehensions?